-If you’re targeting the UK, US, or Canadian markets, then you need to include Bing in your SEO strategy for 2020.
+If you’re targeting the UK, US, or Canadian markets, then we as a professional SEO Services Company in Gurgaon suggest you need to include Bing in your SEO strategy for 2020.

 Bing has some cool search features – Maps, Instant Answers, and Flight Information – that are not available on Google.

 Bing is no slacker when it comes to search sophistication.

 It allows brands to create an attractive results page, and it has been using the BERT algorithm long before Google.

 Optimizing for Bing is very similar to Google.
 Hence, the strategies you use for Google will help you win Bing’s favor.